Sleep problems

 Try this to improve your sleep:

 Strengthen the circadian rhythm by getting daylight in the morning, getting some movement a few times during the day, and eating regularly.
 Try to go to bed and wake up at about the same time every day, even on weekends and if you have slept poorly.
 Avoid screens at least an hour before bedtime.
 Refrain from caffeine and heavy meals in the evening.
-Also, refrain from looking at the clock during the night. - Think about the sleep environment

-Try not to spend more time in bed than the time you sleep, in the hope of being able to sleep for a longer time.
-Instead, go to bed later if you know that you usually twist and turn for a long time, and get up the time you must get up (even if you have slept poorly).
-Also get out of bed if you do not manage to fall asleep or cannot fall asleep again during the night or if you start to feel anxious.
-You can try reading a book or listen to calm music until you feel sleepy again.
-Try to avoid screen use. - Manage stress and worry
+Try not to spend more time in bed than the time you actually sleep.
+Sometimes people stay in bed for a long time hoping to fall back asleep.
+Try adjusting your bedtime—go to bed later in the evening if you know you tend to toss and turn for a long time, and get up at the time you planned, even if you slept poorly.
+Get out of bed if you cannot fall back asleep during the night or if you start to feel anxious.
+Try staying up for a short while before going back to bed; sometimes this helps “reset” the sleep system.
+Read a book or listen to calm music until you feel sleepy again.

 If you experience that you are affected by the autumn and winter darkness, you can read more about what winter blues means and what you can do about it.